radiolab81/iRadioAndroid/README.en.md

 Your own changes and extensions can be made freely and easily and are always welcome on your own radio.

-To start automatically the iRadioAndroid-App in your fully developed radio, set iRadioAndroid to the autostart of the Android os.
+To start automatically the iRadioAndroid-App on your fully developed radio, set iRadioAndroid to the autostart of the Android os.